sourcegraph/handbook/content/ops/finance/index.md

 We are hiring for the finance & accounting team!
 See all [open positions](../../../../company/careers.md).

-Until the team grows, the [BizOps team](../bizops/index.md) will provide financial support.

 ### Members

 - [Dan Adler](../../../../company/team/index.md#dan-adler-he-him), VP Operations